isurunix/tomcat-install-script/README.md

 # tomcat-install-script
-Bash script to download and install Apache TomCat server.
+Bash script to download and install Apache Tomcat server.

 This is a simple script to download and install tomcat server on Ubuntu.
 Since this is a BASH script this should work on most of the Linux distribution with BASH.